daway0/lazychatter/README.md

 **Plots:** After executing `main-script.py`, script will show you a **pie** ,a **bar** plots in a row (with matplotlib GUI).
 PDF-export option is available for best quality.

-**Class activity behavoir:** After closing plot windows, you will see a picture that describes class activity behavior.
-The picture will be saved automatically as `activity.png`
+**Class activity behavoir:** After closing plot windows, you will see  pictures that describe class activity behavior(detailed and non-detailed).
+The pictures will be saved automatically as `activity.png`و `activity-detail.png`

 `dark red ----> incresing activity ----> light red`